yazhinia/McDevol/README.md

 ## Metagenome binning of contigs from sample-wise assembly
 When the contigs are assembled for every sample, we suggested to apply reduction reduction for _every bin_ resultin from Mcdevol using the following recommended steps.
-For which, users are requested to have plass (https://github.com/soedinglab/plass) and linclust module from MMseqs2 (https://github.com/soedinglab/MMseqs2) installed.
+For which, users are requested to have plass (https://github.com/soedinglab/plass) and MMseqs2 (https://github.com/soedinglab/MMseqs2) already installed.

 ### 1) post-binning assembly